dyslexicanaboko/FJS/README.md

 ## High-level

 The number of times I have had a head slapping moment using JS has formed a little crater in my forehead.
 For a language that we are all forced to use for web development, it's quite lacking.
 It has gotten better over the years, but there are still some things to this day that are just embarrassing.
 So I thought it would be fun to replicate C# objects using JS to see how far I could take irony of developing in JS to use C# objects in JS ultimately.
 If you haven't figured it out already this is mostly a joke.
-So if you are getting upset - don't - I am just poking fun at the Stockholm syndrome of programming languages.
+So if you are getting upset _don't_; I am just poking fun at the Stockholm syndrome of programming languages.

-Below is a list of what I am fixing so far.
-I am only plan on adding things as needed.
+Below is a list of what I have implemented so far.
+I am only planning on adding things as needed.

 ### File organization